11 Comments

 I think about this a lot.

-It’s what I want for my kids — to be self-reflective.
+It’s what I want for my kids — for them to be reflective.

 Conversely, ask a poor student who isn’t reflective how he or she did on a test and you’d probably hear, “I don’t know.”
 Which would be true.
 They don’t know and haven’t learned how to be reflective.

-Today we started simply with these goal setting statements.
+Here’s what happened when we started simply with these goal setting statements when my kids were younger.

 Now I can . . .